 Explains what bipolar disorder is, as well as different diagnoses and treatments.
 Offers information on how you can support someone with bipolar and tips for self-management.

 Bipolar disorder is a mental health problem that mainly affects your mood.
-If you have bipolar disorder, you are likely to have times where you experience:
+If you have bipolar disorder, you're likely to have times where you experience:

-You might hear these different experiences referred to as mood states, and you can read more about them in our page on bipolar moods and symptoms.
+You might hear these different experiences called mood episodes or states.
+You can read more about them in our page on bipolar moods and symptoms.

-Depending on the way you experience these mood states, and how severely they affect you, your doctor may diagnose you with a particular type of bipolar disorder.
+Depending on the way you experience these moods, and how severely they affect you, your doctor may diagnose you with a particular type of bipolar disorder.

 “It's an emotional amplifier: when my mood is high I feel far quicker, funnier, smarter and livelier than anyone; when my mood is low I take on the suffering of the whole world.”

-You can watch Laura, Steve and Joe talk about their experiences of living with bipolar disorder in this video.
+In this video, Laura, Steve and Joe talk about their experiences of living with bipolar disorder.

-But it's important to remember that you aren't alone, and you don't have to put up with people treating you badly.
+Remember: you are not alone and you don't have to put up with people treating you badly.